Esri/maps-app-android/CONTRIBUTING.md

 #### Command line Git
 1. [Clone the Maps App Android](https://help.github.com/articles/fork-a-repo#step-2-clone-your-fork)
 2. ```cd``` into the ```maps-app-android``` folder
-3. Make your changes and create a [pull request](https://help.github.com/articles/creating-a-pull-request)

 #### Configure remotes
 Move into the directory the cloning process just created (should be maps-app-android), then make sure your local git knows about all the remotes and branches.
 ```
 $ cd maps-app-android
 # Changes the active directory in the prompt to the newly cloned "maps-app-android" directory